Miscellaneous

 photo source: behind-the-french-name.blogspot.ro

 After firing and repeated sprinkling with water to allow for bending, the staves are fitted together with the other bottom to form the barrel.
-No nails or rivets are used for assembly.
+No nails or rivets are used during assembly.

 oak barrel